 The choice of the program depends entirely upon the time on your hands, and your fitness levels.

 You can choose between Upper or Lower Lakes if time is a constraint.
-Programs A and B takes you through the Lower Lakes while Programs E and F cover the Upper Lakes.
+Programs A and B take you through the Lower Lakes while Programs E and F cover the Upper Lakes.

 Program C (from entrance 1) and Program H (from entrance 2) let you see both the upper and lower lakes and thus, are by far the best routes.